 Frequently Asked Questions

-The Rick and Susan Sontag Center for Collaborative Creativity, aka the Hive, will accelerate the creative development of students across the 5Cs (that is, the five undergraduate colleges in Claremont, CA—Claremont McKenna College, Harvey Mudd College, Pitzer College, Pomona College, and Scripps College).
+The Rick and Susan Sontag Center for Collaborative — aka the Hive — is here to accelerate the creative development of students across the 5Cs (that is, the five undergraduate colleges in Claremont, CA—Claremont McKenna College, Harvey Mudd College, Pitzer College, Pomona College, and Scripps College).
 It is a place where the varied disciplines come together in order to harness the power of the liberal arts and to deepen – or revive – students’ creative practice, however it may show up within their discipline.

 What do you actually do in the center?